-Since operational equipment is proposed to be enclosed and in compliance with regulations, the proposed CPF operation would have a negligible adverse impact on noise in the ROI.
-Estimated noise levels are conservative because some of the noise generated by operational activities would be minimally shielded
+Since operational equipment is proposed to be enclosed and in compliance with regulations, the proposed CPF operation would have a negligible adverse impact on noise-sensitive receptors in the ROI and personnel working at the facility.
+Estimated noise levels experienced by the noise-sensitive receptors are conservative because some of the noise generated by operational activities would be minimally shielded by retained (buffer) vegetation (BEP, 2019) (see Section 1.3.1).